 “Today we are asked whether the land these treaties promised remains an Indian reservation for purposes of federal criminal law,” Justice Neil Gorsuch wrote.
 “Because Congress has not said otherwise, we hold the government to its word.”

-Gorusch continued, “On the far end of the Trail of Tears was a promise.
+Gorsuch continued, “On the far end of the Trail of Tears was a promise.
 Forced to leave their ancestral lands in Georgia and Alabama, the Creek Nation received assurances that their new lands in the West would be secure forever.”

-As Gorusch states, the largest concrete effect of the ruling is that tribespeople on this land will be subject to federal and not state law.
+As Gorsuch states, the largest concrete effect of the ruling is that tribespeople on this land will be subject to federal and not state law.
 But the underpinning of the decision is nevertheless that the land is technically an Indian reservation.